-The Enterprise Mission Success Award went to the Enterprise Indications and Warning for Space Team for overcoming development challenges, addressing key technical issues, and helping guide the program in making key decisions, leading in 2023 to the successful deployment of a new first of a kind capability for the nation.
-The team's technical depth, agile software acquisition knowhow, innovation and a willingness to reach across organizational boundaries combined with an exceptional willingness to commit to high accountability roles gave Aerospace the ability to successfully advocate for and lead risk-reduction activities, drive needed improvements into the contractor baseline, and retire enterprise risks.
-The dedicated efforts of this team resulted in today's successful deployment and stable operation.
+The Enterprise Mission Success Award went to the Enterprise Indications and Warning for Space Team for playing a critical role in the creation of a new and rstof-its-kind indications and warnings system that protects and defends U.S. high-value space assets across the National Security Space enterprise.
+The team's technical depth, agile software acquisition know-how, innovation, and willingness to reach across organizational boundaries and commit to highaccountability roles gave Aerospace the ability to successfully advocate for and lead risk-reduction activities, drive needed improvements into the contractor baseline, and retire enterprise risks.
+The dedicated efforts of the team also contributed to the system's successful deployment and stable operation.